noseka1/noseka1.github.io/source/_posts/2016-07-04-what-i-learned-from-the-open-organization.markdown

 ## Motivating and inspiring

-*  A company should have its purpose.
+*  A company should have a purpose.
 The purpose is not a goal a company wants to achieve but the reason why it exists.
-For instance, the Red Hat's mission statement says: *To be the catalyst in communities of customers, contributors, and partners creating better technology the open source way*.
-This statement enables Red Hat to attract the most talented people that share the believe that open source is fundamentally good for the world.
+For instance, Red Hat's mission statement says: *To be the catalyst in communities of customers, contributors, and partners creating better technology the open source way*.
+This statement enables Red Hat to attract the most talented people that share the belief that open source is fundamentally good for the world.

 * It’s important to hire passionate people.
 When interviewing, ask the candidates what they are passionate about and think how it resonates with the purpose of your company.